Skip to main contentSkip to data table

 ConstraintCurrent repo valueSourceNotes

 API key default limiter120 requests / 60 seconds per keyshared/lib/ops-limits.ts, worker/src/lib/api-keys.tsNon-exempt /api/* requests require a valid X-API-Key; the no-key public exceptions are health, OG images, feedback, self-serve key request/verification, the Telegram webhook, and Telegram Mini App session/mutation endpoints authenticated by signed initData.
 The D1-backed api_key_rate_limit table enforces per-key quotas in the normal path, and per-key overrides live in api_keys.rate_limit_per_minute.
-Protected cacheable GET edge-cache hits can use a bounded isolate-local fast path only for recently verified non-self-serve keys; cold, unknown, self-serve, stale-cache, cache-miss, cache-bypass, and non-GET requests stay on the D1-backed path or fail closed.
+Protected cacheable GET edge-cache hits can use a bounded isolate-local fast path only for recently verified non-self-serve keys; cold, unknown, self-serve, expired auth-cache, cache-miss, cache-bypass, and non-GET requests stay on the D1-backed path or fail closed.
 After repeated D1 limiter failures, protected cacheable GET routes open a 60-second isolate-local fallback circuit capped at the self-serve quota (30/min); cold or unknown keys still fail closed with 503 and Retry-After: 60.
 Last-used metadata writes are best-effort.

 Self-serve API key policy30 requests / 60 seconds, 60 days expiryshared/lib/ops-limits.ts, worker/src/api/api-key-requests.tsEmail-verified key issuance through /api/; one active/pending self-serve key claim per normalized email.